 After thinking for a long while, Ming Shu wondered… did his gege not come to see him because he thought he'd done something wrong?

 Standing in front of a stranger's grave while wearing mourning clothes.
 Being slapped by Wen Yue.
-Being locked up by Wen Haofeng.
+Being locked up by Ming Haofeng.
 None of these things scared Ming Shu.

 But now, he suddenly started to tremble.

 He wasn't cold.
 Just scared.
 And that feeling of fear was what sent a chill through him, crawling up from the soles of his feet and inching towards his heart.

 If his gege had admitted to doing something wrong, and if his gege had left of his own accord, did that mean his gege didn't want him anymore?